When launching a new website one of the most important tasks is to have a way to track your website visitors.

 The component is simple it takes a measurement ID provided by Google Analytics and returns the google analytics scripts.

-Adding the Analytics component to the document Head
+Adding the google Analytics component to the document Head

 Create the .env file at the root of your project and add the following variable to it, after that make sure to restart the next.js server to load the newly added env vars.